originally wrote for The ILLUSTRATED COMIC JOURNAL

 the follow-up I wrote for the planned subsequent issue which, along

-with its predecessor, never actually materialised.
+with its predecessor, never actually materialized.
 (For a variety of

 unexplained reasons.)
 Here it is as originally written, and as it